sourcebots/sbot/docs/source/api/servo-board.rst

 range of all servos our hardware outputs a very wide range of pulse widths which in some cases will force the servo to try and turn past its internal end-stops.
-You should experiment and find what the actual limit of your servos are (it almost certainly won’t be -1 and 1) and not drive them past that.
+You should experiment and find what the actual limit of your servos are (it almost certainly won't be -1 and 1) and not drive them past that.